 We have seen numerous clients have a blog page where the last published post was dated a year or so in the past.
 Even outdated testimonials on your website can be hurtful.
 You cant to make sure these are up to date.

-When it comes to situations like these with clients, the first thing we do it make the change to an updated testimonial or publish a blog post on a new topic their readers will love!
+When it comes to situations like these with clients, the first thing we do is make the change to an updated testimonial or publish a blog post on a new topic their readers will love!

 Remember, it doesn’t matter what type of content marketing you choose to go with as long as you choose to do it consistently.
 Your customers expect it just as they expect you to manage their finances consistently.

 There are several scheduling tools that send you notifications when a content piece is due.
-Such self serving tactics can easily help you stay on schedule and consistently produce engaging content that will strike a chord with your customers.
+Such self-serving tactics can easily help you stay on schedule and consistently produce engaging content that will strike a chord with your customers.

 Appeal to Interests

 Personalization might be a relatively new concept, but it is here to stay.
-With the drastic increase in consumer buying and media consumption patterns, successful financial advisors have upped their game with personalizing their content.
+With the drastic increase in consumer buying and media consumption patterns, successful financial advisors have upped their game by personalizing their content.

 The beneficial idea here is to appeal to your customers’ interests.
 Think about life stages as an example.

 Every person goes through many life-changing events.
-Marriage, the birth of a child, college and so on.
+Marriage, the birth of a child, college, and so on.
 If you can identify such stages in the life of your customers, tailoring content to appeal to that interest can be the most effective tool in your arsenal.

 Collecting business intelligence for the benefit of marketing is something our team excels in and enjoys doing.
 We have previously documented ways to collect data and segment your customers too.
 And using this data is crucial in personalizing content for your audience.

 I recently saw an ad on Facebook about saving on college tuition.
-The ad was timely to say the least considering I had recently visited some local universities online to view their options for furthering my education.
+The ad was timely, to say the least considering I had recently visited some local universities online to view their options for furthering my education.
 Do you think the financial Facebook ad was just a coincidence?
 Absolutely not.

 But it was a great example of customizing your content as per customer segments.
 Because above everything else, it made me click on the content.

 The existence of various technological advancements has given us the advantage of tools like browser cookies and pixels.
 Our team can tag users based on their keyword searches and web page visits.
-Marketing automation can then show your potential customers interest based content.
+Marketing automation can then show your potential customers interest-based content.
 Thus igniting their interest in your brand.